-- have permanent or severe incontinence
+- have permanent and severe incontinence

-- aged 5 years or more
+- are 5 years of age or older

 Eligibility & payment rates

-You are not eligible for the Continence Aids Payment Scheme if:
+You’re not eligible for the Continence Aids Payment Scheme if:

 - your incontinence:

-- is transient (not permanent)
+- is temporary

-- you are serving a prison sentence
+- you’re serving a prison sentence

 - the applicant